senresearch/mlm_l1_supplement/README.md

 ## Simulations inspired by environmental screening data (Woodruff)

 ---
-Woodruff, T. J., Zota, A. R. and Schwartz, J. M. (2011), 'Environmental chemicals in pregnant women in the United States:
+Woodruff, T. J., Zota, A. R., & Schwartz, J. M. (2011).
+Environmental chemicals in pregnant women in the United States: NHANES 2003–2004.
-NHANES 2003-2004', Environmental health perspectives 119(6), 878.
+*Environmental health perspectives*, 119(6), 878-885.
 ---

 Simulated data inspired by the structure of the above paper.